Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 In your emails, you may also offer a discount on every “first” order.
 And just like that, you have created an irresistible offer.

-- Action: You offer an incredible discount that your leads couldn’t resist and made a purchase.
+• Action: You offered an incredible discount that your leads couldn’t resist and made a purchase.

-You can use the same email list to repeat the process, but with different content.
+You can use the same email list to repeat the sales funnel process but with different content.
 This will not only ease your marketing efforts but also have your customers coming back for more.

 Why is a Sales Funnel So Important?

-When you build a sales funnel, it helps you visualize the various steps in the customer journey.
+Mastering how to build a sales funnel from scratch helps you visualize the various steps in the customer journey.
+This can help you increase your sales conversion rate.

 And when you can visualize each step, you can also optimize them to increase your sales conversion rate.